thepenguinn/lunatikz/README.md

 \ctikzsubcircuitactivate{subfigonecircle}

+%% Any other newcommands you like to implement
+%% goes here.
 ```

-One thing to note is that the file name of a `sub pic` should be the same
+NOTE: One thing to note is that the file name of a `sub pic` should be the same
 as the first argument to `\ctikzsubcircuitdef`, with `.tex` extention.

+ie, in the above example, the file name would be `subfigonecircle.tex`.
+And it should
+be placed inside the pics directory.

 # Usage